 Facial nevi, also referred to as moles or “birthmarks”, are benign lesions on our skin that are rarely a cause for concern.
 They are typically brown or black and can be present since birth or develop over time.
 Many patients are not bothered by their appearance and no intervention is required.
 Sometimes however, these lesions can be unsightly or in prominent locations that draw attention away from the rest of our face.
-They can even be irritating or uncomfortable which prompts the patient to seek care.
+They can even be irritating or uncomfortable which prompts the patient to seek mole removal solutions.
 In these cases, patients can elect to have the lesions removed.

 With any lesion on our skin, it is of utmost importance to ensure that it is not cancerous or cause for concern.
 Dr. Hall, along with the experts at Golden State Dermatology, is well versed in the various skin conditions and their treatment.
 If there is any concern, the lesion will be sent for pathological analysis.